 What is digital transformation, and what does it mean to my organization?
 The concept of digital transformation takes on many different meanings.
 What business you are in will dictate the specific factors involved.
 For many companies, the pandemic jump-started their digital transformation.
 Others simply embraced the changes they already had underway.
 Aspects of digital transformation that speak to all organizations include the need to be adaptive, resilient, and relevant to customers and stakeholders.
 Here is a look at what it means to adopt digital transformation within your organization.

 What would it be like for your organization if there was an IT disaster such as an office fire, systems failure, or ransomware attack?
 If all your data was lost, how long would it take for your organization to be functional again?
 Minutes, hours, days, or weeks?
 How would this affect your customers and your employees?
-These are types of questions business leaders should ask when thinking about their data backup solutions and recovery needs.
+These are the types of data resiliency questions business leaders should ask when thinking about their data backup solutions and recovery needs.